claresudbery/Git-Playground/readme.md

 	If you add something or create duplicates by accident, you can directly edit the config file:
 		This: git config --global –edit
 		This will put you in a VIM editor – see VIM instructions elsewhere in this doc

+git rm
+	Removes a file from the repo
+	Can also be used for removing a file from the repo but NOT from disk, like this (useful for when you have added files to gitignore after they’ve been committed) git rm --cached /path/to/file